Dailymotion-Pro-Services/custom-embed-v2/embed_gam.md

 </script>
 ```

 **Important Note**: The above script will actually help to create Dailymotion CE outside of GAM iframe.
 Hence the player will render with no iframe as wrapper.
-For normal CE you can check [Guide Step by Step](https://github.com/DMVS-APAC/dm-custom-embed/wiki/Guide-Step-by-Step) and the available parameters for player you can check [Parameters Available](https://github.com/DMVS-APAC/dm-custom-embed/wiki/Parameters-Available)
+For normal CE you can check [v2 documentation](https://dmvs-apac.github.io/custom-embed-v2/)